marktjones1/Imperial_College_Capstone/README.md

 - [Model card](docs/model_card.md) — the optimisation approach in detail
 - [References](docs/references.md) — academic papers referenced in the project
 - [Pipeline notebook](notebooks/Capstone_BBO.ipynb) — the working BBO pipeline code

+## How to run

+The full pipeline is in `notebooks/Capstone_BBO.ipynb`.
+To reproduce:
+1. Clone the repository
+2. Install dependencies: `pip install -r requirements.txt`
+3. Open the notebook from the `notebooks/` folder (Jupyter must be launched from there for the relative paths to resolve)
+4. Run cells in order

 ## Environment